carbon-language/carbon-lang/lld/docs/design.rst

 The resolving process maintains some global linking "state", including a "symbol table" which is a map from llvm::StringRef to lld::Atom*.
 With these data structures, the linker iterates all atoms in all input files.
-F or each atom, it checks if the atom is named and has a global or hidden scope.
+For each atom, it checks if the atom is named and has a global or hidden scope.
 If so, the atom is added to the symbol table map.
 If there already is a matching atom in that table, that means the current atom needs to be coalesced with the found atom, or